 Precision Electronic Glass (PEG) provides custom components for the chromatography market including inlet filters, inlet liners, syringes, and injectors for equipment and replacement parts across all markets where the science of chromatology is relevant.

-The Chromatography Industry and Markets
+Understanding the Industry and its Markets

 Chromatography is a versatile method of separating and analyzing the components or solutions within complex chemical mixtures.
 For instance, it is widely in use across multiple market segments and there are hundreds of uses for it in our daily lives.
 To learn more about these applications, check out Chromatography Today.